What Are Chalky Teeth?

 being described as soft and porous like discoloured chalk or old Dutch

-– leading to the term "cheese molars" for what today we call
+cheese – leading to the term "cheese molars" for what today we call

 chalky 6-year molars or Molar Hypomin.
 At the turn of the century,